jolares/codeschool-angular/README.md

 # Angular 2 Watch Us Build Racing App

+## About this App

+This app expands on the one built throughout the course [Accelerating Through Angular 2](https://www.codeschool.com/courses/accelerating-through-angular-2) and shadows the work of the instructors in [Watch Us Built](https://www.codeschool.com/screencasts/build-an-angular-2-app-with-component-interaction-routing#comments), a supplementary resource which serves as a hands-on tutorial for the class's Final Project.

 ## Running the App

  * Run `npm install` to install the node modules